 Dr. Harris has three pets at home.
-Sticky is a 17 year old cat that has kidney disease and is on a prescription diet to prolong her life.
+Sticky is a 17-year-old cat that has kidney disease and is on a prescription diet to prolong her life.
 Her two dogs were both “rescue” pups that needed homes.
 Cheyenne is 14 years old and loves to be outside to chase rabbits.
-Iris is a 7 year old mini-pit that has storm anxiety and is afraid of loud noises.
+Iris is a 7-year-old mini-pit that has storm anxiety and is afraid of loud noises.
 All of Dr. Harris’ pets are microchipped, spayed, neutered, vaccinated and on monthly heartworm and flea/tick medication.
-Dr. Harris is active in her church choir and enjoys travelling and spending time with her family, both near and far.
+Dr. Harris is active in her church choir and enjoys traveling and spending time with her family, both near and far.

 Dr. Esther Grissom, DVM